attestate/delegator2/readme.txt

       the above-mentioned procedure; AND
   0.2 if the last bit (`bool authorize`) of `data[2]` is "1"; AND 0.3 if the `address from` of the `Authorization` message appears as the
-      "from" property on the event log's transaction receipt.
+      "sender" parameter on the event log.
 1. We consider a key revocation by `address from` of `address to` valid if:
   1.1 we can "ecrecover" `address to` (the first 20 bytes of `data[2]`)
       from `data[0]` and `data[1]` (also an EIP-2098 "Compact Signature")
       using the above-mentioned procedure; AND
   1.2 if the last bit (`bool authorize`) of `data[2]` is "0"; AND 1.3 if the `address from` of the `Authorization` message appears as the
-      "from" property on the event log's transaction receipt.
+      "sender" parameter on the event log.

 Organize